-Audio Episode[spreaker type=player resource=”episode_id=48322577″ width=”100%” height=”200px” theme=”light” playlist=”false” playlist-continuous=”false” chapters-image=”true” episode-image-position=”left” hide-logo=”false” hide-likes=”false” hide-comments=”false” hide-sharing=”false” hide-download=”false”]
+Audio Episode[spreaker type=player resource=”episode_id=51939420″ width=”100%” height=”200px” theme=”dark” playlist=”false” playlist-continuous=”false” chapters-image=”true” episode-image-position=”left” hide-logo=”false” hide-likes=”false” hide-comments=”false” hide-sharing=”false” hide-download=”false”]

-You don’t have a lot of time, but you still want to learn and you wait to express yourself in English every day, I get it.
-And that’s why I created English Express.
-This is your host Danny and this is English Express everyday we’ll have a very short episode in which you will learn and you wait to express yourself in English.
+[00:00:00] Danny: You don’t have a lot of time, but you still want to learn a new way to express yourself in English every day.
+I get it, and that’s why I created English Express.
+This is your host, Danny, and this is English Express.
+Every day we’ll have a very short episode in which you will learn a new way to express yourself in English.

 [00:00:23] Never stop learning even if you don’t have a lot of time for it.
 Listen to English Express.

 [00:00:35] Welcome to a new English Express episode.
 In this episode, we will talk about knowing and not knowing idioms and expressions.
 You can find the transcript on my website, englishpluspodcast.com.
 You can find the links in the description of the episode.
 And now, without further ado, let’s talk about knowing and not knowing expressions and idioms.

 [00:01:02] So when someone tells you about something, you can tell them, yes, I know about that, or I don’t know about it.
 Well, that’s perfectly fine.
 Of course, you can say, I know this.
 I don’t know that, but don’t you want to learn new ways You can talk about this and a variety of levels of knowing and not knowing.
 So then you need some expressions, some idioms, some common idioms people use every day to talk about knowing and not knowing things.